AdobeDocs/audience-manager.de-DE/help/using/integration/gpt-aam-destination/gpt-aam-modify-api.md

 >[!IMPORTANT]
 >
->Je nachdem, wie [!DNL DFP]Sie integrieren möchten, benötigen Sie nur einige der Zeilen im obigen Codebeispiel:
+>Depending on how you want to integrate with [!DNL DFP], you only need some of the lines in the code sample above:
 >
 >* Clientseitige Integration: nur Linien 1-3 verwenden.
 >* Serverseitige Integration: keine der Zeilen erforderlich.
 >* [!DNL DFP] Protokolldateien für die Berichterstellung in [!DNL Audience Manager]: nur Linien 4-6 verwenden.
-Dieser Code fügt den Wert des `aam_uuid` Cookies in die Protokolle ein, damit er für die Berichterstellung übernommen werden kann.
+This code inserts the value of the `aam_uuid` cookie into the logs so they can be ingested for reporting.

 ### `AamGpt` Funktionen und Datentypen

-Definiert die Schlüsselvariablen, die in der `if` Anweisung verwendet werden.
+Defines the key variables used in the `if` statement.

 <table id="table_881391C9BDDF4FACAFC37A47B14B31A1">
  <thead>